VanbroekhovenStef/warehouse/README.md

 [EDGE-SERVICE](https://github.com/KevinVandeputte-TM/utopia_edgeservice)

 ## Web application
-A Java application built in the Spring Boot framework is used to host the game.
-The Unity project is hosted in a WebGL format, which allows us to implement it on a web page using an iframe.
+A Java web application built in the Spring Boot framework is used to host the game.
+The Unity project is built in a WebGL format, which allows us to run it on a web page using an iframe.

 Besides hosting the game, the web application can also gather feedback from the user after playing the game.
 Different aspects of the game can be judged in a feedback form, and also a general score can be given.

 Lastly, the game gathers information about the user interactions while playing.
-The amount of visits per station are recorded and displayed using graphs made in Qlik sense.
+This information is displayed using graphs made in Qlik sense.
 The graphs are loaded on a separate page `/analyse` using iframes.
 Data shown here can be useful to generate insights in the popularity of each education.